dev-academy-phase4/cs/week2/entity-framework.md

 ## Wait, what's an ORM again?

 Here's [a pretty good non-C# specific answer on Stack Overflow](http://stackoverflow.com/a/1279678).
 It's a high-level approach to databases that attempts to describe the kinds of relationships that exist at the database level using objects and methods that may be more familiar to the programmer.
-There is some criticism of ORMs (see [Do you need an ORM?](http://enterprisecraftsmanship.com/2015/11/30/do-you-need-an-orm/) for a reasonable summary.
+There is some criticism of ORMs (see [Do you need an ORM?](http://enterprisecraftsmanship.com/2015/11/30/do-you-need-an-orm/) for a reasonable summary).
 Allow me to quote from that article just in case it isn't abundantly clear:

 > First of all, I have to point out that writing your own ORM is almost always _a bad idea_.